Umbrella Company in Mexico

 Step 1: Register with the Federal Register of Taxpayers (FRT) within 10 days following your arrival in the country.

 Registration provides you with a RFC (Clave en el Registro Federal de Contribuyentes – Unique Key of Population Registry) which you can use to file taxes.
 A RFC is a unique number assigned to each person enrolled in the Registry.
-To obtain a RFC, a CURB is required, which can be obtained here.
+To obtain a RFC, a CURB is required, which can be obtained here(link is external).

-You can register with the FRT here, or at a “Administración Local de Servicios al Contribuyente” office.
+You can register with the FRT here(link is external), or at a “Administración Local de Servicios al Contribuyente” office.

 Prepare the following documents for registration: